Measuring Landing Page Optimization

 What You Should A/B Test

-Each element on a landing page can be tested, you can also test the layout of the page and the length of the page.
-In terms of determining what you should test on your landing page instead of just relying on best practices it is important to determine what you can test based on customer data that you collect from your page.
+Each element on a post-click landing page can be tested, you can also test the layout of the page and the length of the page.
+In terms of determining what you should test on your post-click landing page instead of just relying on best practices, it is important to determine what you can test based on customer data that you collect from your page.

 You can collect customer data for A/B testing through the following channels:

-1. Google Analytics: This is the basic starting point for diagnosing landing page because the analytics allow you to see what’s happening on the back end.
-Analyse the number of page views, average time on a page, bounce rates etc. to find out if your visitors are staying on your landing page long enough to convert.
-Also see if the traffic you’re getting on the page is actually the traffic you need – are your targeted customers coming to your page.
+- This is the basic starting point for diagnosing a post-click landing page because the analytics allow you to see what’s happening on the back end.
+Analyse the number of page views, average time on a page, bounce rates etc. to find out if your visitors are staying on your post-click landing page long enough to convert.
+Also, see if the traffic you’re getting on the page is actually the traffic you need – are your targeted customers coming to your page.

-2. User Recording: User recordings are recordings of the activity the visitor performs while on the page.
-With the help of the recordings, you can find out on which part of the page your visitors spend the most time and which part they completely ignored.
-For example, if you observe that your visitors spent some time on the page, but left without paying attention to the CTA button, you may consider tweaking the button copy and designing the button in a more contrasting color.
+- User recordings are recordings of the activity the visitor does while on the page.
+With the help of the recordings, you can find out on which part of the page your visitors spend the most time on and which part they completely ignored.
+For example, if you observe that your visitors spent some time on the page, but left without paying attention to the CTA button, you may consider tweaking the button copy and designing the button in a more contrasting color

-3. Surveys: Including surveys on your landing pages helps you find out exactly what visitors think about the page.
+- Including surveys on your post-click landing pages helps you find out exactly what visitors think about the page.
 Unlike data collected from heat maps and analytics you don’t need to decipher anything, all the information is spelled out in front of you in the form of your visitors’ answers.

 A/B testing allows you to create variations of your page and see which one your visitors prefer the most.
 When you conduct frequent A/B tests, you are continually improving your conversion rate by tweaking the optimization of your page elements.